pmqtt/pmq/README.md

 With PMQ it is possible to distribute configurations.
 Imagine that you have to configure many microservices and they do not have a REST interface.
 In this case, the distribution of configurations via PMQ can be helpful.
 Configurations are transferred in JSON format and defined as YAML.The configuration is organized hierarchically.
-The hierarchy is three-level Global, General for a client family and Specific for a single client.
+The hierarchy is three-level global, General for a client family and Specific for a single client.

 ### Roadmap
 * REST API to configure and manage PMQ Message Broker